Top 5 brain-supporting foods for kids

 Nuts and Seeds

 These small but mighty foods are not just packed full of fibre; they also contain essential fatty acids, protein, and minerals that can all support overall brain health.
-Eating nuts and seeds regularly has been linked to improved memory, sharper cognitive functions, and better learning abilities in children.
 Additionally, they provide a steady source of energy, helping to keep kids focused and alert throughout the day.

 Meet the Experts